 Opportunity to deal—6% (Average Time - 18 days)

 #2.
-Overall Leads to Close rates vary based on source of lead
+Overall Leads to Close rates vary based on the source of lead

 The benchmark research revealed some surprising results.
-Traditional, go-to marketing activities such as trade shows and company events, even sales staff generated leads could not compare to the top ranked marketing activites - employee and customer referrals and leads from the website.
-The following list ranks activities acording to lead to sales conversion rates.
+Traditional, go-to marketing activities such as trade shows and company events, even sales staff generated leads could not compare to the top-ranked marketing activities - employee and customer referrals and leads from the website.
+The following list ranks activities according to lead-to-sales conversion rates.

 - Employee/Customer Referrals - 3.63%

 - Website - 1.55%

 - Other - 1.07

 - Sales Generated - .94%